-Guidelines for acceptable use of ICT by students is expressed on the Laptop Agreements and in the KICE ICT – Acceptable Use Policy (below).
+Guidelines for acceptable use of ICT by students is expressed in the Student Device Agreement which includes the KICE ICT – Acceptable Use Policy (below).
 School rules, policies and procedures bind Laptop use in all things that relate to school.

 The laptop is provided as a tool to assist student learning both at school and at home.
 Students and parents/carers must carefully read this Agreement prior to signing.

 ICT technicians audit/check each Laptops twice a year for appropriate use of apps, data and school ICT services.
 This includes browsing history, appropriate software and condition of the laptop/case and charger.
 Laptop’s are collected and audited at random when students are/or suspected of using inappropriately.

 - The laptop remains the property of the School.

 - The School can request the laptop be returned for any reason at any time.